 The successful candidate should have a strong interest in learning more about the transatlantic relationship, the role of a free press in a democracy, and an interest in public or community service.
 He/She should have a strong demonstrated interest in communications, advocacy, debate, or civic participation.

-He/She should have the academic aptitude for a program of this nature and personal qualities needed to be successful participants, including maturity, strong social skills, flexibility, and open-mindedness.
+He/She should have the academic aptitude for a program of this nature and the personal qualities needed to be successful participants, including maturity, strong social skills, flexibility, and open-mindedness.
 These factors are particularly important given the diverse group atmosphere of the Institute.
 English fluency is required.

 One principal and one alternate candidate will be chosen from Albania.